inflamously/inflamous.dev/README.md

 ## Intro
-This project includes all resources for running an SSR app under inflamous.eu
+This project includes all resources for running an SSR app under inflamous.dev

 ## License
 See [LICENSE](LICENSE) for more information and running app find referenced works under `/license` or `license.tsx`